yegor256/blog/_posts/2016/aug/2016-08-05-distributed-teams-are-higher-quality.md

 absolutely trust.
 Then to everybody, just in case.
 It's inevitable.

 To summarize, I believe that co-located teams are just not made for quality programming.
-For fun&mdash;yes.
-For creativity&mdash;maybe.
+For fun---yes.
+For creativity---maybe.
-For burning investors' money&mdash;absolutely.
-For quality&mdash;not really.
+For burning investors' money---absolutely.
+For quality---not really.